Derogatory remarks on Mahatma Gandhi: Maha govt assures stern action against Hindu religious leader | Politics

 The Maharashtra government on Monday assured stern action against Hindu religious leader Kalicharan Maharaj for allegedly using derogatory words against Mahatma Gandhi.

-Maharashtra Minority Affairs Minister raised the issue in the state Assembly and demanded that the religious leader be booked for treason and arrested.
+Maharashtra Minority Affairs Minister Nawab Malik raised the issue in the state Assembly and demanded that the religious leader be booked for treason and arrested.

 During a 'dharma sansad' at Raipur in Chhattisgarh on Sunday evening, Kalicharan Maharaj had allegedly used an abusive word against the Father of the Nation and hailed his assassin, Nathrum Godse.
 Later, following a complaint by a Congress leader an FIR was registered in Raipur against the religious leader under Indian Penal Code sections 505 (2) (statements creating or promoting enmity, hatred, or ill-will between classes) and 294 (obscene acts), according to police.